 Bitcoin Improvement Proposal is a commonly accepted procedure to propose changes and additions to the Bitcoin code.
-Not all BIPs are relevant to the -> consensus mechanism—some simply govern procedures, best practices, or standards.
+Not all BIPs are relevant to the Nakamoto Consensus—some simply govern procedures, best practices, or standards.

-In August 2017, a group of Bitcoin enthusiasts changed the consensus rules of Bitcoin, particularly those governing the -> Blocksize.
+In August 2017, a group of Bitcoin enthusiasts changed the consensus rules of Bitcoin, particularly those governing the block size.
 As only a few miners and participants joined them, the network permanently forked.
-Everybody who held Bitcoin before the fork received an equal amount of Bitcoin Cash (-> airdrop), which can be traded against each other on -> exchanges.
+Everybody who held Bitcoin before the fork received an equal amount of Bitcoin Cash (known as an airdrop), which can be traded on other exchanges.

 A person that uses Bitcoin.
 Transacting, verifying, saving and mining are all uses of Bitcoin.

-A block contains -> transactions.
-Each block references its predecessor, forming a long chain back to the -> Genesis Block.
-The first transaction in a block currently creates 12.5 Bitcoin from nowhere, the -> Block reward.
-A block is found, on average, every ten minutes by a -> miner.
-The block is then propagated around the network and accepted by the -> nodes as long as it conforms to the -> consensus rules.
+A block contains transactions.
+Each block references its predecessor, forming a long chain back to the Genesis Block.
+The first transaction in a block currently creates 6.25 Bitcoin from nowhere—the block subsidy.
+A block is found, on average, every ten minutes by a miner.
+The block is then propagated around the network and accepted by the nodes as long as it conforms to the consensus rules.

-For each -> block that a -> miner finds, they are allowed to ‘create’ Bitcoin out of nowhere.
-How many Bitcoin they are allowed to create is defined by Bitcoin’s -> consensus rules.
-The Bitcoin they are allowed to create is called the block reward.
+Also called the block reward.
+For each block that a miner finds, they are allowed to ‘create’ Bitcoin out of nowhere.
+How many Bitcoin they are allowed to create is defined by Bitcoin’s consensus rules.
+The Bitcoin they are allowed to create is called the block subsidy.

--> Blocks always reference the previous block, which creates a chain of data.
-This chain is called the Blockchain.
+Blocks always reference the previous block, which creates a chain of data.
+This chain is called the blockchain or ledger.

-The allowed size of a block in the Bitcoin -> blockchain.
+The allowed size of a block in the Bitcoin blockchain.
 Since 2010, the limit is 1MB.
-The -> Segwit -> softfork allows signature data storage outside of a block, making the effective maximum blocksize almost double or even quadruple 1MB.
+The SegWit softfork allows signature data storage outside of a block, making the block size measurement obsolete.
+Instead, block weight is used.
+The effective maximum block size is now almost double or even quadruple of 1MB.

 A person optimistic about Bitcoin.

-Usually measured in transactions per second, or -> TPS, the capacity of the Bitcoin network varies, depending on the types of transactions.
-Generally, it is between 3 and 5 TPS depending on what types of transaction we assume are being used (see -> Segwit and -> Batching).
+Usually measured in transactions per second, or TPS, the capacity of the Bitcoin network varies, depending on the types of transactions.
+Generally, it is between 3 and 5 TPS depending on what types of transactions we assume are being used (see SegWit and batching).

-When spending Bitcoin, you will have to reference a previous incoming transaction, so all Bitcoin are always accounted for on the -> Blockchain.
-But rarely do previous -> inputs match the amount you want to send, so you’ll have to group inputs together, and send remaining bitcoin back to yourself as change.
+When spending Bitcoin, you will have to reference a previous incoming transaction, so all Bitcoin are always accounted for on the blockchain.
+But rarely do previous inputs match the amount you want to send, so you’ll have to group inputs together and send the remaining bitcoin back to yourself as change.